Wellbeing Coaching

 Thanks to modern technology, hearing loss is no longer the barrier it used to be.
 I wear hearing aids which stream sound from my PC and phone, allowing me to chat with clients online.
 I have a microphone for meetings and noisy environments.

-I also have a sound support dog who alerts me to sounds around the house, demands regular cuddles and likes to lie over my feet when I’m talking to clients.
+I also have a sound support dog from Hearing Dogs for Deaf People, he alerts me to sounds around the house, demands regular cuddles and likes to lie over my feet when I’m talking to clients

 I’ve since studied Mindfulness Based Cognitive Therapy with the Oxford Mindfulness Centre and teach three of their courses; Introduction to Mindfulness, Mindfulness: Finding Peace and MBCT for Life.